andrewscwei/gulp-tools/README.md

 ##### `options.src`

-Type: `string` or `Array`<br>
+Type: `string` or `string[]`<br>
 Default: `undefined`

-Glob or an array of globs that matches files to emit.
-These globs are all relative to `options.base` if specified.
+Glob pattern(s), relative to `options.base` if specified, that specifies what files to emit into the Gulp stream.
+These patterns are automatically appended with a wildcard glob of affected file extensions unless custom extensions are specified in the patterns.

 ##### `options.dest`